Patienttchamson/Blockchain-und-Kryptow-hrungen/README.md

 # Blockchain-und-Kryptowährungen

-To understand how the application was developed, please read the white paper.
+To understand how the application was developed, please read the white paper here.

-To Test the application, please follow these steps :
+To Test the application, please follow the steps below:

 A. Install nodejs